-The Nation's return on investment in NIH includes declines in death rates for cardiovascular diseases and increase in cancer survivorship-only two examples of the many advances driven by NIH.
+The Nation's return on investment in NIH includes declines in death rates for cardiovascular diseases and increases in cancer survivorship-only two examples of the many advances driven by NIH.
 These investments in NIH have brought us to where we can now clearly envision an era when the treatment paradigm of medicine will increasingly become more predictive, personalized, and preemptive, with greater participation by patients in the active management of their health.
 We expect to move away from today's costly and predominantly curative model of health care, which requires us to wait for the disease to occur before intervening, to a preemptive model.

 The development of this performance report is consistent with the Government Performance and Results Act (GPRA).
 NIH uses GPRA and many other performance monitoring tools, such as peer review, site visits, and performance-based contracting, to continually assess program performance and to plan future research programs.
-NIH's effectiveness is recognized by the Office of Management and Budget through the Performance Assessment Rating Tool (PART) in six NIH programs assessed to date that comprise over 95 percent of our budget-the AIDS Research Program and Extramural Construction Program, which were scored as moderately effective-and the Extramural Research Program, Intramural Research Program, Extramural Research Training and Research Career Development Program, and Buildings and Facilities Program, which were all scored as effective.

-The performance data reported for FY 2008 is accurate, complete and reliable.
+The performance data reported in the FY2010 Online Performance Appendix is accurate, complete and reliable.
 NIH has no material inadequacies in the data provided.